rhyolight/numenta.org/_includes/content/son/index.md

 Season of NuPIC (SoN) was originally proposed as an alternative for [Google's Summer of Code](http://www.google-melange.com/) after NuPIC was rejected as a mentoring organization for the program in 2014.
 The idea is to conform to a similar format as GSoC, where Numenta is the only mentoring organization, and interested parties do not have to be students in order to participate.

-Season of NuPIC takes place during the summer months of the Northern Hemisphere, typically during March and September.
+Season of NuPIC takes place during the summer months of the Northern Hemisphere, typically between March and September.

 ## <u>Incentive</u>